To promote the healthy development of youth and families

 All services and programs are offered to all eight counties of the Big Bend Area and are free and confidential.

 Primary goals of the agency include family preservation, homelessness prevention, delinquency prevention, and dependency prevention.
 CCYS works to alleviate the immediate problems of youth during runaway or other crisis situations, reunite runaway, transient and other youth in crisis with their families, strengthen family relationships, help parents and youth decide on future courses of action, prevent juvenile crime, and prevent domestic violence and abuse (often minimizing or eliminating the necessity of out-of-family home placement for children and youth).

 A Quick Look at 2015 – 2016

-More than 1,250 youth and families received services in 2014 including emergency shelter, street outreach, transitional living, and crisis counseling services.
+More than 1,250 youth and families received services including emergency shelter, street outreach, transitional living, and crisis counseling services.

 - 7 Youth Provided Transitional Living

 CCYS received over $71,000 in private donations in 2014.
 We rely on the support and involvement of people and businesses in the communities we serve, along with private foundations and groups who have chosen to support the agency.
 All funding and in-kind donations support our efforts to serve youth and families.